Monitor application performance

 If you don’t have an existing Application Performance Monitoring (APM) solution, see our guide on getting started with Prometheus and Grafana.

-JMX monitoring can have a performance impact on your instance.
+JMX monitoring can have a performance impact on your site.
 In most cases it’s not significant.
-However if you do experience any problems with your instance performance or stability, you can disable JMX monitoring.
+However if you do experience any problems with your instance performance or stability, you can disable both JMX and app monitoring.

 Identify the app name